Take-st/github-needs-bug-reproduction/README.md

 [workflow file](.github/workflows/case1_with_one_dependency.yml)

 ### Expected behavior
-jobA を実行してもスキップしても jobC が実行される。
+Whether jobA is executed or is skipped, jobC is executed.

 ### Actual behavior
-- (OK) jobA を実行したら jobC が実行される。
+- (OK) When jobA is executed, jobC is also executed.
-- (NG) jobA をスキップしたら jobC は実行されない。
+- (NG) When jobA is skipped, jobC is NOT executed.

 ## workaround for case1
 [workflow file](.github/workflows/case1_workaround.yml)